mac-theobio/Lab_meeting/README.md

 - [Mandal et al., Analysis of Composition of Microbes: A novel method for studying microbial composition](http://www.microbecolhealthdis.net/index.php/mehd/article/view/27663)

+- Learn the basics of PCoA.
+Can anyone suggest a reading?

 ### HIV attenuation in Uganda

 - [A transmission-virulence evolutionary trade-off explains attenuation of HIV-1 in Uganda](https://elifesciences.org/content/5/e20492)